townmath/cisp400-reader/_sources/build-tools/compiling.rst

 Compiling with Visual Studio
 ----------------------------
-In this course you need to be using Visual Studio 2019 at a minimum to complete all the assignments.
+In this course you need to be using Visual Studio 2022 at a minimum to complete all the assignments.

-In order to enable CMake integration with Visual Studio ensure you have the additional software for Linux C++ development.
+In order to enable CMake integration with Visual Studio ensure you have the additional
+`C++ CMake tools for Windows <https://learn.microsoft.com/en-us/cpp/build/cmake-projects-in-visual-studio?view=msvc-170>`__ installed.

 Use git to clone your assignments repository to your computer.
 Now you are ready to compile an assignment.